-If you keep chickens, you’ve likely read that adding apple cider vinegar (ACV) with “the mother” to their drinking water is good for them, but is it really?
+If you keep chickens, you’ve likely read that adding apple cider vinegar (ACV) with “the mother” to their drinking water is good for them, but don’t believe everything you read.

 I have read a few studies that left me with more questions than answers about the use of ACV in chickens’ drinking water, so I brought them to Dr Mike Petrik, DVM, MSc, aka: the Chicken Vet, for his expert opinion.